 ECRIS (European Criminal Records Information System) RSS

-The computerised system ECRIS was established in April 2012 to achieve an efficient exchange of information on criminal convictions between EU countries.
+The computerised system ECRIS was established in April 2012 to create an efficient exchange of information on criminal convictions between Member States.

-Examples such as the Fourniret case of 2004 and numerous subsequent studies have demonstrated that national courts frequently pass sentences on the sole basis of past convictions featuring in their national register, without any knowledge of convictions in other countries.
-Consequently, criminals were often able to escape their past simply by moving between EU countries.
+Examples such as the Fourniret case of 2004 and numerous subsequent studies have demonstrated that national courts frequently pass sentences on the sole basis of past convictions featuring in their national register, without any knowledge of convictions in other Member States.
+Consequently, criminals were often able to escape their criminal past simply by moving to another Member State.

-The system gives judges and prosecutors easy access to comprehensive information on the offending history of any EU citizen, no matter in which EU countries that person has been convicted in the past.
+The system provides judges and prosecutors with easy access to comprehensive information on the criminal history of persons concerned, no matter in which Member States that person has been convicted in the past.
 Through removing the possibility for offenders to escape their criminal past simply by moving from one EU country to another, the system could also serve to prevent crime.

-ECRIS is based on a decentralised IT architecture: criminal records data is stored solely in national databases and exchanged electronically between the central authorities of EU countries upon request.
+ECRIS is a decentralised system: criminal records data is stored solely in national databases and exchanged electronically between the central authorities of the Member States upon request.

-When transmitting information on a conviction, EU countries have to indicate appropriate codes for the category of the offence and the penalty or sanction, which is automatically translated into the language of the recipients, enabling them to react immediately upon receipt of the information.
+When transmitting information on a conviction, EU Member States have to indicate appropriate codes for the category of the offence and the penalty or sanction, which is automatically translated into the language of the recipients, enabling them to react immediately upon receipt of the information.

-All EU countries have implemented the system in April 2012.
-A number of technical and financial measures were taken in order to help them to prepare the technical infrastructure to connect their criminal records systems.
+The large majority of EU Member States have implemented the system in April 2012.
+The Commission supported Member States by a number of technical and financial measures to set up the technical infrastructure and to connect Member States' criminal records systems.

-Among others, the Commission has put special software called 'reference implementation' at their disposal to facilitate the interconnection.
-The countries did also benefit of financial support in the form of grants to modernise their national criminal records systems.
+Among others, the Commission has put special software called 'reference implementation' at Member States' disposal to facilitate the interconnection.
+Member States also benefitted from European grants to modernise their national criminal records systems.